Your upgrade has arrived. Well, if you do your homework.

 How Easy It?
 Moderately easy, and moderately priced fares can be upgraded.

-ANA has a reasonable method for upgrades, requiring you to buy a moderately priced economy or premium economy fare, but not the highest – for an upgrade to business class.
-For a premium of roughly $200 over the cheapest tickets, any ticket in G, E, Y, B, M, U can be upgraded, and ANA makes it easy to find space.
+ANA has a reasonable method for upgrades, requiring you to buy only a moderately priced economy or premium economy fare, rather than the highest for an upgrade to business class.
+For a premium of roughly $200 over the cheapest tickets, any ticket in fare codes G, E, Y, B, M, U can be upgraded, and ANA makes it easy to find space.

 What You Need: 15,000-50,000 Flying Blue Miles, Amex, Citi Or Chase Points.